 I am writing to request an IEP review meeting.
-I would like to discuss making some possible changes in (child's name)'s IEP.
+I would like to discuss the possibility of making some changes in (child's name)'s IEP.
 I am concerned about (state your reasons, but limit discussion about the specific changes you want to make because you will want to hear the school's position at the meeting).